beatriznegreiros/web-scraping-wos/README.md

 # web-scraping-wos
 ----------------------

-A program to scrape papers from Web of Science, get useful information (title, author, citations, abstract, journal) and store it in tables (.csv).
+A Python tool to perform systematic literature reviews from searching on Web of Science, get useful information (title, author, year, citations, abstract, journal) and save it in tables (.csv).

 ## Getting started
 -----------------------